Elite Dangerous: Elite Dangerous: Arena

+Simultaneously announced and launched on 16 February 2016, Elite Dangerous: Arena was a low-priced, standalone version of the CQC (Close Quarters Combat) arena mode in Elite Dangerous.
+It allowed newcomers and existing owners of Elite Dangerous to do arena combat simulation with 4 small ships (F63 Condor, Sidewinder Mk I, Eagle, Imperial Fighter).
+Ship loadouts can be unlocked and customized.
+There are 4 arenas which are separate from the regular game modes.
+The corresponding game mode in Elite Dangerous was renamed from "CQC" to "Arena" on the same day.
+From 7 to 11 July 2016, the game was offered for free on Steam.
+On 10 February 2017 it was removed for sale on Steam, but it remains available as a free game mode in ED.
+The CQC ranks are officially tracked by the Pilots Federation.
+Thus competing in arena matches is required to earn the Elite rank.
+The CQC Championship is organized by the fictional Utopixx Entertainment.

 Beyond

 Beyond is the official title for the series of updates (3.0 onwards) that followed Horizons.
 It focused on improvements to the core gameplay along with improvements to the game's crime and punishment system, better trading data, new wing missions, new ships (including the Alliance Chieftain, Krait, and Thargoid scouts), more interaction with megaships and installations, a "tech broker" offering more advanced weapons, in-game Galnet audio, an overhaul of mining, new astronomical anomalies to discover, and improvements to planetary visuals and more detailed surface environments.
 An open beta for 3.0 was released on 25 January 2018, with official launch of "Chapter One" on 27 February 2018.
 Subsequent "Chapters" were released across each quarter of 2018 culminating in the release of "Chapter Four" on 11 December 2018 that brought night vision capabilities along with a completely redesigned exploration system, planetary probes, and a Full Spectrum Scanner (FSS) tool for scanning star systems.